FIWARE/load-tests/README.md

 ## General guidelines

 * all scenarios should describe the involved components
-* all scenarios that create something should cleanup afterwards
 * if a scenario requires components that are not part of the fiware system(f.e. an echo server), they should at least link to a deployment documentation.